Kunthive/Crypto/public/newsletters/CR-Tokenomic Design.md

-# MR PRO | Is This Web3's Greatest Tokenomic Design?
+# Is This Web3's Greatest Tokenomic Design?

 ## And no, it's not digital gold...